-18.508 Leave Of Absence Policy (Non FMLA).
+Leave of Absence Policy (Non FMLA) 18.508

-The County Administrator or the Department Head after consulting with the Human Resources Director, may grant a regular employee leave without pay for a period up to one year except for an educational leave, subject to the following conditions:
+The County Administrator or the Department Head after consulting with the Human

+Resources Director, may grant a regular employee leave without pay for a period up to one year except for an educational leave, subject to the following conditions:

 - (1) Leave without pay may be granted when it is in the best interest of the County to do so.
 Requests for leave of absence shall be approved prior to the taking of such leave.
-When such leave is requested as an extension of sick leave, an acceptable physician's certificate shall be required. - (2) At the expiration of a leave without pay, the employee shall be reinstated to the position he/she vacated or to an equivalent position which is vacant at the time, provided the employee meets the stated qualifications.
+When such leave is requested as an extension of sick leave, an acceptable physician's certificate shall be required. - At the expiration of a leave without pay, the employee shall be reinstated to the position he/she vacated or to an equivalent position which is vacant at the time, provided the employee meets the stated qualifications.
 If there is not a suitable vacancy available, the employee's name shall be placed on an appropriate reinstatement list. - (3) Credit toward vacation and sick leave shall not be earned after 30 days while an employee is on leave without pay.
-Insurance benefits may be retained according to HR Policy and Procedure. - (4) Leave without pay shall not constitute a break in service; however, if the employee is absent more than thirty days during a calendar year, it shall change the employee's anniversary date.

-When a leave of more than thirty (30) consecutive days is taken, the employee's anniversary date shall be moved ahead by the total number of days of the leave.

-- (5) A return to work earlier than the scheduled termination of leave date may be arranged by the supervisor and the employee, with the approval of the Human Resources Director. - (6) Employees on leave of absence from the County may not be employed full time elsewhere.
+Insurance benefits may be retained according to HR Policy and Procedure. - (4) Leave without pay shall not constitute a break in service; however, if the employee is absent more than thirty days during a calendar year, it shall change the employee's anniversary date. - When a leave of more than thirty (30) consecutive days is taken, the employee's anniversary date shall be moved ahead by the total number of days of the leave. - (5) A return to work earlier than the scheduled termination of leave date may be arranged by the supervisor and the employee, with the approval of the Human Resources Director. - (6) Employees on leave of absence from the County may not be employed full time elsewhere.
 Employees holding employment elsewhere during a leave of absence shall be deemed to have voluntarily resigned from employment with Rock County. - (7) If an employee is unable to return to work on the date stipulated, he/she may submit a written request to extend the leave of absence, subject to the approval of the County Administrator or Department Head and the HR Director.
 If, on the date following the expiration of the leave of absence, an extension is not requested and granted and the employee has not returned to his/her position, the employee shall be considered to have voluntarily resigned from County employment. - (8) Unauthorized Absence.
 It is recognized that there may be extenuating circumstances for unauthorized absence, and due consideration shall be given each case.
 However, an employee who is absent from duty without approval shall receive no pay for the duration of the absence, and shall be subject to disciplinary action, which may include dismissal.

-18.509 Bereavement Leave.
+Bereavement Leave 18.509

-In the event of a death in an employee's immediate family, he/she may be excused from work without loss of pay according to the following schedule to attend the funeral, make necessary arrangements, or grieve for the loved one.
-Immediate family shall not include former "in-laws" due to divorce.
-The appointing authority may require an obituary to substantiate the leave.
+In the event of a death in an employee's immediate family, he/she may be excused from work without loss of pay for up to a maximum of thirty-two (32) hours annually for the purpose of according to the following schedule to attending the a wake, visitation, memorial service, funeral, or make necessary arrangements regarding the death, within a reasonable time from after the occurrence.
+Immediate family shall not include former "inlaws" due to divorce.

+The appointing authority may require documentation to substantiate the leave.